Scientist, Innovator, and Advocate for Humanizing Healthcare

 What first drew you to The Good Listening Project and how did that experience influence your decision to join the Board?

 Carina, a Certified Listener Poet, and now a fellow board member – and someone from my own neighborhood growing up – first introduced me to The Good Listening Project.
-She connected me with Jenny, who explained the work, and I was so moved.
+She connected me with Jenny, who explained the work, and I was in tears.

 What moves me most is how TGLP humanizes healthcare.
-It’s a call to action that resonates with me deeply, because in the world of science and drug development, it can be easy to lose sight of the individual patient.
+It’s a call to action that resonates with me.
 Every day, I know the reality of the work we do: we aim to improve patient lives.
-But poetry brings us back to the heart of each patient’s story, reminding us to truly listen to what they’re going through.
+And poetry brings us to the heart of each patient’s story, reminding us to truly listen to what they’re going through.

 I see patient testimonials all the time in my work – but poetry takes it to another level.
-The way TGLP weaves stories into poems is so special, so moving, and it adds profound meaning to the work I do every day.
+The way TGLP weaves stories into poems is so special, so moving.
+I had never seen poetry created in this context before, and it adds profound meaning to the work I do every day.